The Cuisine Collective

 First of all, who are you?

-Aleksandra’s work involves supporting start-ups in the developing countries in their initial stage of operations.
-She also does a lot of communications and research.
+Aleksandra works in the development field focusing on the nexus of corporate social responsibility and migrant labour in the Asia-Pacific.
 In her free time, she sands planks and makes her lamps or furniture out of scavenged materials.
-Whenever she is not dreaming of making the perfect burrata, she organises cooking workshops, and in recent years she and four friends co-founded ReTexture furniture workshop, a social enterprise producing furniture out of pallet wood in Iraq.
+Whenever she is not dreaming of making the perfect burrata, she organises cooking workshops, and in the past, she and four friends co-founded ReTexture furniture workshop, a social enterprise producing furniture out of pallet wood in Iraq.

-Michael works in communications where his job involves writing about refugee issues and political affairs in the middle east.
-When he’s not cooking, he enjoys working on his DIY wood projects: shelves, spice racks, tables and, most recently, a hen house.
-Mike is passionate about refugee rights and has worked in the past providing free legal advice to refugees and immigrants in Ireland and Italy, and designing online training for refugees in Kenya.
+Michael works in communications where his job involves writing about refugee issues and political affairs in the Asia and Pacific.
+When he’s not cooking, he enjoys working on his DIY wood projects: shelves, spice racks, tables and, at times, a hen house.
+Michael is passionate about refugee rights and has worked in the past providing free legal advice to refugees and immigrants in Ireland and Italy, and designing online training for refugees in Kenya.
 Thanks to his upbringing on an Irish farm, he has a solid understanding of where his food comes from and how it’s produced.
-He’s on a mission to eliminate ‘shite’ food from this world!
-(Unless he’s hungover or craving a pack of trashy crisps from his childhood).

 Why is your blog called The Cuisine Collective?

 Depends what you want to hear.
 There were a couple of ideas in the air while coming up with this name.
 We wanted it to reflect that cooking is a social activity (Once by herself, Aleks microwaves everything.
-No solo fine-dining.), but also that so much effort goes into the growing of a single tomato from planting seeds to harvesting, distributing and finally cooking.
-We know that because Michael tends to plant his vegetables in our little garden in Amman.
+No solo fine-dining.), but also that so much effort goes into the growing of a single tomato from planting seeds, growing, tending (which Michael loves to do), harvesting and finally cooking.
 The Cuisine Collective also because we get inspiration from friends and family who often contribute with recipes.

 Photography & Styling?

 Aleks does the photography and styling.
 She has used various cameras over the past ten years.
-Currently, she sticks to her Panasonic GX 7.
-It’s a great, compact camera that accompanies her during all her travels.
+Currently, she sticks to her Panasonic GX 7 or her phone Huawei Mate 30 Pro.
 She loves portrait photography and keeping her boyfriend waiting to eat while she finds the perfect close-up shot for the blog.
 She tries to use daylight as much as possible.
 However, sometimes, when cooking late at night, she has little gadgets to help out as a soft box.
 Aleks believes that good light is the key to food photography.
 A nice piece of wood or stone as a background also works magic!

 What do you actually eat?